 The Senanque Abbey, a walk in the religious history of Provence

 The Senanque Abbey was first built in the middle of the 12th century by Cistercian monks that came from the neighbouring area of the Ardèche.
-What was at first several Spartiate housing became over the years as the community of monks considerably grown and thanks to the Lords of Simiane, whose patronage allowed them to finance the construction of the Abbey church.
-Over the centuries, several extensions were added to the original building, up to what you can see today when visiting the Senanque Abbey.
-As the number of monks grew, so did the richness of the Abbey which lead to a paradox : Indeed, the monks had made the vow to live in poverty, which was no longer the case as the farmlands, products… allowed the Abbey to acquire many richness.
-This period of economic richness was coupled with a drastic fall in the number of monks desiring to join this Abbey.
+The patronage of the Lords of Simiane, enabled the monks to finance the construction of the Abbey’s church and the community of monks grew considerably.
+Over the centuries, several extensions were added to the original building.
+The monks would work the land surrounding the Abbey and as the number of monks grew, so too did the produce from the land which led to a paradox : the monks who had taken the vow to live in poverty were now faced with the richness of the Abbey and its farming.
+This period of economic boom then saw a drastic fall in the number of monks choosing to join the Abbey.

-In the 14th century, after years and years of monks leaving and no new monks joining, the Abbey found itself experiencing a decline in both devotion and discipline.
-As the Abbey was getting poorer and poorer, it then experienced another improving situation, as they were more in phase with the original devotion and were able to live by the word of the founding fathers, silence and poverty.
+In the 14th century, after years of monks leaving and no new monks joining, the Abbey found itself experiencing a decline in both devotion and discipline.
+Ironically, as the Abbey was getting poorer it was reverting back to the original word of the founding fathers, to live in silence and in poverty.

-In the 16th century, alike what was happening across Europe, with the religious wars, the Senanque Abbey was victim of an attack of an opposing belief: many monks were hanged, and the abbey was partly destroyed.
+In the 16th century, with the religious wars raging through Europe, the Senanque Abbey was victim of an attack of an opposing belief: many monks were hanged, and the abbey was partly destroyed.

 In the 17th century, only two monks were living in the Abbey.
 In 1791, the Abbey was sold as a “Bien National” during the French Revolution.
-The Buyer was, thankfully, at the origin of improvements to the Abbey and repairs, in a time when these buildings were usually destroyed so that local could use the stones and materials to build other buildings or used to home the growing and developing industries of this time period.
+At a time when such buildings were usually reconverted to suit the growing industries of the time or were destroyed and the stones and materials used to build other buildings, luckily, the buyer was keen to invest and improve the Abbey.

-Today, there are no less that 10 monks that live in the Abbey of Senanque, still following the rules of the founding fathers: the vow of silence and poverty.
+Today, there are no less than 10 monks living in the Abbey, still following the rules of the founding fathers: the vow of silence and poverty.